Learn how freely available and machine-readable Linked Open Data enriches organizations’ data and helps them discover new links and insights.

 Linked Data is a simple yet robust solution for consolidating data from disparate sources and in different formats.
 All technicalities aside, Linked Data principles are about representing and accessing data in a standard format.

 Linked Data principles hold the potential to combine enterprise data (from both internal and external data sources) into a coherent whole, addressing data integration without the need to replace existing systems.
-The integration is done by creating a metalayer of uniform data representation through which the data sets from the systems are joined and a single entry point to access, use and reuse data of different formats, schemas, storage is created.
+The integration is done by building a meta-layer of uniform data representation through which the datasets from the systems are joined and a single entry point is created for accessing, using and reusing data of different formats.

-Linked Data for enterprise data integration opens up multiple perspectives on what a business “knows” opening the doors for lean information management and robust business intelligence.
+Linked Data for enterprise data integration opens up multiple perspectives on what a business “knows” and opens the doors for lean information management and robust business intelligence.

-Within the organization, representing data in a standard format makes for neatly classified, annotated and interlinked data sets that are easy to access, query and combine.
+Representing data in a standard format makes for neatly classified, annotated and interlinked datasets that are easy to access, query and combine.
 Enhancing the information exchange across departments, well-organized enterprise data saves time and resources.

 Data streams outside the enterprise also benefit immensely from a Linked Data approach.
-In the first place, standard format data are future-proofing enterprise data, making them ready to enter endless types of relationships with various data-fed agents, such as applications, devices, platforms, search engines etc. Secondly, adding a metalayer to enterprise siloed data (RDF-izing it, to use the data practitioners’ lingo) means tapping into the potential of enriching in-house data with readily available external data – both from public data sets and/or from proprietary ones.
+In the first place, standard format data are future-proofing enterprise data, making them ready to enter endless types of relationships with various data-fed agents such as applications, devices, platforms, search engines, etc.

 By and large, with Linked Data technologies data enrichment opportunities are limitless.
 Having all that unified, standardized and interlinked data augments your business records, letting you access them through various perspectives and turn the interconnected information into actionable insights to serve your organization’s objectives.

-The flexibility of representing enterprise data with a standard format makes a semantic layer on-top of existing systems well worth considering.
-Allowing you to look at your data from any perspective you may care to examine them from, Linked Data technologies set the stage for smarter and faster decision making, coherent understanding of business processes and needs together with a holistic approach to recognizing opportunities or spotting bottlenecks.
+The flexibility of representing enterprise data with a standard format makes a semantic layer on top of existing systems well worth considering.
+Allowing you to look at your data from many possible perspectives, Linked Data technologies set the stage for smarter and faster decision making, coherent understanding of business processes and needs, together with a holistic approach to recognizing opportunities or spotting bottlenecks.

 Being able to access all your systems via a single entry point helps you get a comprehensive understanding of the context in and outside the enterprise, without the need for yet another costly, complex ad hoc solution.
 For in an environment, inundated by data, building an agile business is about recognizing the power of information interconnectedness and further using that understanding to integrate, interpret and ultimately make sense of data.